noe-d/GRbNSR/README.md

 ## 🏔 Repository goals
 <p align="right"><a href="#top">🔝</a></p>

+The present hosts the code to reproduce and/or replicate the experiments presented in the Master Thesis *Graph Representation based Network Symbolic Regression* undertook from October 2022 to April 2023 at Centre Marc Bloch's Computational Social Science Team, in the context of EPFL's Digital Humanities master program.

+The main goal of this repository is to better understand Graph Representation Learning through the empirical analysis of the spatial representation induced by such models, as well as probing their efficiency in tasks departing from standard classification.

+The repository provides two foundation modules, [`DL_module`](./DL_module/) and [`synthetic`](./synthetic/), together with ensuing analysis and application modules: [`reproducibility`](./reproducibility/) and [`space_seg`](./space_seg/).

 TODO:
 - [ ] motivations / research questions / aims
 - [ ] different resources gathered etc.